How I rate

 • A casino’s reputation regarding business practices, security, privacy and customer service.

-Second, I conduct a “Sustainability Review.”
-I look not only at typical “green” aspects of a brand such as environmental impact, but also their social and financial corporate responsibilities.
-For example, a casino that offers a carbon-neutral website ranks higher than one that does not.
+Second, we conduct a “Sustainability Reviews.” we look not only at typical “green” aspects of a brand such as environmental impact, but also their social responsibilities and governance.
+These three perspectives make up the ESG framework.

-I give a higher rating to a casino that applies social policies that benefit not only their own employees, but all individuals directly and indirectly involved, than to a casino that fails to recognize such policies.
+Or another example: we give a higher rating to a casino that applies social policies that benefit not only their own employees, but all individuals directly and indirectly involved, than to a casino that fails to recognize such policies.
 It comes down to ethics.
-These ethical policies are what B Corp and GRI standards are about.

 The verdict